Cozy, Warm & Delicious

 WHAT INGREDIENTS CREATE COZY WINTER COOKING FOR YOU?

 Things I remember growing up as a kid.
 Rich foods—cheese and beer are favorites—and braising… slow cooking that fills the kitchen with warm smells all day.
-I incorporate local beer in every recipe I can and I always braise with it.
+I incorporate local beer in every recipe I can and I always braise

 WHAT IS YOUR FAVORITE WINTER RECIPE AND WHO TAUGHT YOU TO MAKE IT?